 The network includes scholars from multiple disciplines (migration, psychology, sociology) that seek to work collaboratively with UN organizations and NGOs to improve data collection on women’s migration and the representation of vulnerable women in migration research.
-This team will build on existing research in Taiwan with female marriage migrants, in South Africa with women labour migrants, in Australia with resettled refugees, in Mexico/Central America with migrants en route to the United States, and in Europe with female asylum seekers and irregular migrants.
+This team will build on existing research in Taiwan with female marriage migrants, in Ethiopia with internal migrant adolescent girls, in South Africa with women labour migrants, in Australia with resettled refugees, in Mexico/Central America with migrants en route to the United States, and in Europe with female asylum seekers and irregular migrants.
 All of these flows address underrepresented and researched female migration experiences and patterns.

 Key objectives of this project include: